 “I don’t have to be rejected here.”

+Neurologically, each viewing triggers a surge of dopamine in the brain’s reward circuit; the same system is activated by substances.
+Over time, this rewiring dulls the brain’s natural capacity for connection and joy.
+What once provided escape now amplifies isolation.
 What lies beneath is rarely lust.
-It’s often pain.
+It’s often painful.
 Many who struggle with porn addiction carry histories of emotional neglect, attachment rupture, or unprocessed shame.
-The screen becomes both a shield and a sedative — a way to avoid pain while deepening disconnection.
+The screen becomes both a shield and a sedative; a way to avoid pain while deepening disconnection.

 Sex Addiction: The Outer Spiral of Validation

-Sex addiction, in contrast, often unfolds externally — risky encounters, infidelity, or repeated sexual behaviors that serve as temporary relief.
+Sex addiction, in contrast, often unfolds externally: risky encounters, infidelity, or repeated sexual behaviors that serve as temporary relief.
 It’s not just about the physical act; it’s the feeling of being wanted, the illusion of control.

 “If I can make them desire me, maybe I matter.”